cucumber/docs/content/10-minute-tutorial.md

 Run the tests with `./node_modules/.bin/cucumber-js`.

 {{% note "Running your tests"%}}
-You should run them from the directory containing the `/features` directory.
+Run your tests from the directory containing the `/features` directory.

 By default, Cucumber-js will run all feature files found in the relative `/features` directory.
 {{% /note %}}